-In this new normal, the BPO industry will need to be more flexible regarding the locations where its operations are performed.
-With a higher percentage of full-time employees working from home, everyone should have a laptop, VPN, multi-factor authentication, and video communication system in place so they can successfully work from home indefinitely.
-And for those who are back in the office, contingency plans should be in place, so an immediate pivot to work from home can be initiated without complications should the need arise in the future.
+In this new normal, the BPO industry will need to be more flexible regarding the locations where operations are performing.
+With a higher percentage of full-time employees working from home, everyone should have a laptop, VPN, multi-factor authentication, and video communication system to successfully work from home.
+And for those who are back in the office, contingency plans should be in place in case an immediate pivot to work from home situation arises without complications should the need arise.

-Globally, the majority of companies addressed COVID-19 by acting swiftly to safeguard employees and migrate to a new way of working that even the most extreme business-continuity plans hadn’t envisioned.
-But even in the midst of an ongoing pandemic, employees will need to be flexible and able to rotate between working in the office and from home as vaccination rates increase and community transmission decreases.
-A hybrid model of sorts will work in some cases, but not all, so flexibility by all parties is imperative.
+Most companies addressed COVID-19 by acting swiftly to safeguard employees and migrate to a new way of working that even the most extreme business-continuity plans hadn’t envisioned.
+But even during an ongoing pandemic, employees will need to be flexible and able to rotate between working in the office and from home as vaccination rates increase and community transmission decreases.
+A hybrid model of sorts will work in some cases but not all, so flexibility by all parties is imperative.

-Due to security and regulatory requirements, certain work functions cannot be performed at home and instead must be performed in a centralized contact center, often in a secure environment within the facility.
-This requires vigorous protective measures to be implemented to ensure a safe, low-risk, and healthy working environment for all.
+Due to security and regulatory requirements, certain work functions cannot be performed at home.
+Due to this, processes must happen in a centralized contact center, often in a secure environment within the facility.
+Implement vigorous protective measures to ensure a safe, low-risk, and healthy working environment.

-BPO partners need to be open to the new normal requirements and adapt them into their service offerings.
-With a larger percentage of the labor force working from home than ever before, changing the way security is implemented is vital.
-Security requirements are generally going to be set up differently, with new technologies needed that may increase the cost of the service.
+BPO partners must be open to the new standard requirements and adapt them to their service offerings.
+Changing how security operates is vital, with a more significant percentage of the labor force working from home than ever.
+Security requirements will generally be set up differently, with new technologies needed that may increase the cost of the service.

-However, beyond the delivery of SLAs (a basic requirement), the magic of good governance comes in the people both parties bring to the relationship.
-Historical vendor-buyer approaches no longer work well and need to be addressed and adjusted.
+However, beyond the delivery of SLAs (an essential requirement), the magic of good governance comes from the people both parties bring to the relationship.
+Historical vendor-buyer approaches no longer work well and must be addressed and adjusted.
 At DATAMARK, we pride ourselves on the long-term collaborative relationships that have always characterized our governance models.

-There are several challenges that must be considered when addressing B2B account management governance in this new normal.
+Consider several challenges when addressing B2B account management governance in this new normal.

-With physical mailrooms moving to a more automated solution with the digitalization of processes and technology accessible to all customers, we need to be prepared to manage faxes, emails, and images, as well as physical documents.
-As long as the document and its content are not digital, you can never truly realize digital transformation enterprise-wide.
-So, while the paper is not going away any time soon, getting the content digitized as early in the process as possible is the goal.
+With physical mailrooms moving to a more automated solution with the digitalization of processes and technology accessible to all customers, we need to be prepared to manage faxes, emails, images, and physical documents.
+As long as the copy and its content are not digital, you can never truly realize digital transformation enterprise-wide.
+So, while the paper is not going away soon, getting the content digitized as early in the process as possible is the goal.

 Reinventing the workplace to address the new realities created (or exacerbated) by the global pandemic is key to success in 2022 and beyond.
 We must use this moment of reinvention as an opportunity to increase support for hybrid working configurations, with clear roles for remote and in-person approaches.
-Ensuring the continuity of teams in a WFH environment will rely on key communication tools being utilized across all divisions and hierarchies.
-Companies will need to create internal talent marketplaces to better engage their workforce.
+Ensuring the continuity of teams in a WFH environment will rely on crucial communication tools being utilized across all divisions and hierarchies.
+Companies will need to create internal talent marketplaces to engage their workforce better.

 Robotic Process Automation (RPA) will need to be implemented in all BPO operations to keep pace with the market.
-Processes need to be driving toward providing improvements utilizing technology that will represent a significant savings (ROI) for customers.
+Processes should strive towards improving and utilizing technology that will represent significant customer savings (ROI).
 Too often, technology is thrown at the problem, thus only giving the illusion of progress.
-At DATAMARK, rather than “paving the cow paths,” we approach the challenge first with an analytical deep dive, followed by re-engineering the processes with a digital-first mentality.
-Implementation of proper technology reduces costs, and companies need to be prepared to share savings with their customers to continue competing in the market.
+At DATAMARK, rather than “paving the cow paths,” we first approach the challenge with a deep analytical dive, then re-engineer the processes with a digital-first mentality.
+Implementing proper technology reduces costs, and companies must be ready to share savings with their customers to continue competing in the market.

 Meeting SLAs is not negotiable; companies need to continue meeting the expectations of their partners under any circumstance.
-However, simply meeting SLAs will not guarantee your future with a customer, since that is the most basic expectation.
-This is where good governance makes the difference and should be viewed as an investment.
+However, meeting SLAs will not guarantee your future with a customer since that is the most basic expectation.
+Good governance makes a difference and is an investment.

-There was a study done by EquaTerra (now KPMG) that found bad/failed contracts only allocated 1%-3% of account revenue to governance, while successful contracts allocated 5%-8% to good governance.
-It is costly and disruptive to continually be swapping BPO suppliers in and out regularly, so you should revisit your approach to governance if this is a pervasive theme in your organization.
+A study done by EquaTerra (now KPMG) found bad/failed contracts only allocated 1%-3% of account revenue to governance, while successful contracts allocated 5%-8% to good governance.
+It is costly and disruptive to constantly swap BPO suppliers in and out, so you should revisit your approach to management if this is a pervasive theme in your organization.

-Governance should be modified to cover new requirements as people working from home and new technologies automate processes.
-This needs to be achieved while keeping control of the process with quality results and stronger security to prevent attacks.
+Modify governance to cover new requirements as people working from home and new technologies automate processes.
+This needs to happen while keeping control of the process with quality results and more robust security to prevent attacks.

-Strong business continuity strategies will enable organizations to remain resilient while recovering quickly and efficiently from any business upheaval.
-The pandemic taught us that all companies, up and down the value chain, need to have more robust BCP strategies.
-Redundant sites are no longer adequate; we now need to ensure we have the flexibility to move the complete labor force to work from home, with all employees fully prepared to work remotely at a moment’s notice.
+Robust business continuity strategies will enable organizations to remain resilient while recovering quickly and efficiently from any business upheaval.
+The pandemic taught us that all companies must have more robust BCP strategies up and down the value chain.
+Redundant sites are no longer adequate; we now need to ensure we can move the entire labor force to work from home, with all employees fully prepared to work remotely at a moment’s notice.
 As one of our customers commented in a recent article, “If you have redundant sites all in one country, like India, then you still have a single point of failure if that government locks down the country for something like COVID.
 It is imperative to have cross-border redundancy.”

-With the potential for information flows to be disrupted when transitioning from an in-office to a WFH environment, the need for meetings to align priorities and shared objectives become increasingly more important in this new environment.
+There is a potential for workflows to stop when transitioning from an in-office to a WFH environment.
+Meetings to align priorities and shared objectives have become increasingly important in this new environment.
 Without these opportunities for regular calibration and connection, stakeholders are at greater risk of feeling isolated, disconnected, and uninformed.
-Video calls and meetings are much preferred to the phone, as you cannot see an individual’s body language, gestures, or facial expressions in a simple phone call.
+Video calls and meetings are much preferred over the phone, as you cannot see an individual’s body language, gestures, or facial expressions in a simple phone call.
 This means you are missing critical inputs that reduce your level of influence on the conversation and can undermine the effectiveness of the discussion.
-The best way to optimally influence and stay connected to your stakeholders is to communicate your ideas, feedback, suggestions, and concerns over video, when at all possible, when in-person is not an option.
-One rule of good governance is you can’t over-communicate, but under-communicating will certainly lead to issues and feelings of mistrust.
+The best way to optimally influence and stay connected to your stakeholders is to communicate your ideas, feedback, suggestions, and concerns over the video, when at all possible, when in-person is not an option.
+One rule of good governance is that you can’t over-communicate, but under-communicating will undoubtedly lead to issues and feelings of mistrust.

-No company can afford to wait when it comes to account governance with your BPO provider.
+Companies can only afford to pay attention to account governance with your BPO provider.
 With the high costs of regulatory exposure, the challenges of manual retention, and the explosive growth of WFH employees, the time to adjust to this new normal is now.
 By working with DATAMARK, you can remove the traditional barriers to effective account governance and protect your business now and in the future.

 Have you struggled with any aspects of account governance with your BPO?
-Has a specific challenge we spoke of in this article plagued your organization as well?
-Share your experiences and insights with us in the comments!
+Has a specific challenge we spoke of in this article also plagued your organization?
+Please share your experiences and insights with us in the comments!